 2. Starter Plugs

-3. Cuttings and Cloning
+2. Cuttings and cloning

 Some plants can be grown in Aquaponics by sticking cuttings directly into your grow bed.
 Fast-growing herbs like basil and mint will sprout from cuttings, making them a great way to plant without using seedlings.
 Rooting hormones that induce new roots can be used by dipping the cut end into the rooting hormone.

 You can get seedlings from a store or start seeds yourself.
 Once your seeds sprout, good soil and strong light will help them grow.
-When transplanting your seedlings from the soil, fill a small container with water, and gently rinse the dirt off the roots before placing the plant in the media deep enough for the roots to touch the water.
+When transplanting your seedlings from the soil, fill a small container with water and gently rinse the dirt off the roots before placing the plant in the media deep enough for the roots to touch the water.
 Applying rooting compounds can help because the transplanting process can sometimes damage the plant's roots.
-The rooting compound will encourage fast regrowth.
+The rooting compound will encourage fast growth.

-Growing Guidelines for 5 Common Aquaponics Plants
+Growing Guidelines for Five Common Aquaponics Plants

 pH: 6.0 - 7.0